mcookhome/seltzerWater/README.md

     python findnames.py testtext
 ```
 <br>
-Should render something like thisthis message:
+Should render something like this message:
 <br>
 ```
  * Running on <url>